C2C CTF Writeups

 Clicker

-Challenge Overview
+The Challenge

 - Category: Web

-- Provided Files: Source code (
+- Provided Files: Source code web_clicker.zip

-clicker.zip) - Goal: Bypass authentication and file access controls to read the flag from the server’s local file system.
+- Goal: Bypass authentication and file access controls to read the flag from the server’s local file system.

-- Authentication is handled via JWTs (JSON Web Tokens) using the
+The application is a Python Flask web app that allows users to upload and download files.
+Authentication is handled via JWTs (JSON Web Tokens) using the RS256 algorithm.

-The application exhibits a vulnerability chain involving JWT spoofing and improper input sanitization in a shell command.
+I identified a vulnerability chain involving JWT spoofing and improper input sanitization in a shell command.

 - JKU Spoofing (Authentication Bypass):